KatsuteDev/Mal4J/README.md

 </table>
 <!-- GitHub Copilot Disclaimer -->

  - Found a bug?
 Post it in [issues](https://github.com/KatsuteDev/Mal4J/issues).
  - Have a suggestion or looking for inspiration?
 Check out our [discussions](https://github.com/KatsuteDev/Mal4J/discussions).
-- Want to further expand our project or site?
+ - Want to further expand our project?
 [Fork](https://github.com/KatsuteDev/Mal4J/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/Mal4J/pulls).

+#### ⚠ Before you start

+For Anime/Manga list tests *Sakura-sou no Pet na Kanojo* ([Anime#13759](https://myanimelist.net/anime/13759) and [Manga#28107](https://myanimelist.net/manga/28107)) will be used.

-Tests will modify list status for <https://myanimelist.net/anime/13759> and <https://myanimelist.net/manga/28107>, make sure you fix your ratings after the test runs.
-The test cases will create a backup of your list in the 'anime-list.txt' and 'manga-list.txt' files.
+The test cases will create a backup of your list in the `anime-list.txt` and `manga-list.txt` files.
+Make sure you fix your ratings and any other information that might be overwritten by this test.

-Ignore test failures for these known issues: [**⚠ External Issues**](https://github.com/KatsuteDev/Mal4J/projects/10)
+Ignore test failures for these known issues: [**⚠ External Issues**](https://github.com/KatsuteDev/Mal4J/projects/10).

-### Running Tests Locally
+#### 💻 Running Tests Locally

 For local tests you can use Java 8+, however only methods in the Java 8 API may be used.
 The `src/main/java9` and `src/main/java11` folders should not be marked as a source root.